Tunis Safety Guide

 Healthcare Tips

-• Bring sufficient supplies of prescription medications in original packaging with a doctor's letter
+• Bring an ample supply of any prescription medications you need, along with a doctor's note.

 Common Risks